The right to free movement

 - the partner with whom the EU citizen has contracted a registered partnership, on the basis of the legislation of any Member State, if the legislation of the host Member State treats registered partnership as equivalent to marriage;

-- the direct descendants who are under the age of 21 or are dependant as well as those of the spouse or partner as defined above;
+- the direct descendants (notably children) who are under the age of 21 or are dependant as well as those of the spouse or partner as defined above;

-- the dependant direct relatives in the ascending line and those of the spouse or partner as defined above.
+- the dependant direct relatives in the ascending line (notably parents) and those of the spouse or partner as defined above.

 Travelling to and living in another EU Member State